sbernauer/breakwater/README.md

           VNC server listen address to bind to (multiple can be specified).
 Only one address of each IP version can be specified
       --native-display
           Enable native display output.
 This requires some form of graphical system (so will probably not work on your server)
-      --viewport <VIEWPORT>
+      --ndi
+          Enable the NDI source.
+Set the source name with --ndi-source-name --ndi-source-name <NDI_SOURCE_NAME>
+          Set the readable NDI source name.
+NDI output is not enabled unless you specify --ndi [default: "breakwater canvas"] --viewport <VIEWPORT>
           Specify a view port to display the canvas or a certain part of it.
 Format: `<offset_x>x<offset_y>,<width>x<height>`.
 Might be specified multiple times for more than one viewport.
 Useful for multi-projector setups.
 Defaults to display the entire canvas.
 Implies --native-display
       --advertised-endpoints <ADVERTISED_ENDPOINTS>